 Spam Link Injection

 Hackers insert an external malicious link that redirects users to a website of their choice.
-They use clickjacking to add hidden links under regular lockable content, hence deactivating the user.
-When clicked, the visitor is directed to another website, usually promoting illegal content and products.
+They use clickjacking to add hidden links under regular lockable content, deactivating the user.
+When clicked, visitors are directed to another website, usually promoting illegal content and products.

 Displaying Ads and Banners